LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ```
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/fqrl0f2pwhcvoegbc9vp.png)

 When you run the command(white box), you will see the following JSON object displayed in your terminal(blue box).
-That means everything is working correctly and Elasticsearch was successfully installed.
+That means everything is working correctly and Elasticsearch has been successfully installed.

 Leave these terminals open to keep the Elasticsearch server running.